 Fly fishing vests have evolved in massive ways since they were first invented.
-These days, you have full vests, slim line vests as well as full mesh and full fabric vests.
-Shorter fishing vests made completely out of mesh are perfect for the anglers who are on the move and needing as little intrusion as possible.
+These days, you have full vests, slim line vests, as well as full mesh and full fabric vests.
+Shorter fishing vests made completely out of mesh are perfect for anglers who are on the move and need as little intrusion as possible.

 Full fabric vests are perfect for the diehard angler who stays on the banks or on the boat and needs a solid vest to hold everything in place.
 The best fly fishing vest is going to be the one that fits all of your needs and style of fishing.